-A simulation of time can be made, combining the data from models and time schedules.
-If data exchange between the parties is necessary to make the simulation, the extent of the data and formats must be agreed on between parties.
+A simulation of project site execution activities over time can be made, combining the data from models and time schedules.
+If data exchange between the parties is necessary to make the simulation, the extent of the data and formats must be agreed on between parties, these requirements will be stated in the ICT/IKT specification as well.